BatElYaish/DataTalksClubZoomcamp/4-analytics-engineering/dbt/notes.md

 `@` -The model selected, all its descendants, and all the ancestors of its descendants

 Source: [dbt Command Guide](https://www.thedataschool.co.uk/edward-hayter/dbt-command-guide/)

+## dbt deployment

+when using the cloud:
+deploy-> environments

 ## Tips